Igalia/phpreport/docs/user/tasks.rst

 Some hotkeys are available to increase the productivity for keyboard users:

 CTRL + S
   Save changes.
+Some browsers don't allow to overwrite the behaviour of this key combination (e.g. Epiphany), so you can use ALT + S instead.

-CTRL + U
+CTRL + N
   Create a new task.
 The cursor will be placed in the first field of the new task.
+Some browsers don't allow to overwrite the behaviour of this key combination (e.g. Chrome), so you can use ALT + N, CTRL + U or ALT + U instead.

 CTRL + number
   The cursor will be placed in the first field of the first, second, third, etc.